pndaproject/pnda-guide/provisioning/platform_requirements.md

 # Cloud platform requirements

-PNDA can be deployed on bare metal servers, [OpenStack](https://www.openstack.org/) cloud computing infrastructure or on Amazon Web Services (AWS).
+PNDA can be deployed on bare metal servers, [OpenStack](https://www.openstack.org/) cloud computing infrastructure or on [Amazon Web Services](https://aws.amazon.com/).

 - PNDA has been tested on versions of OpenStack between [Kilo](http://releases.openstack.org) and [Newton](http://releases.openstack.org).

 This guide assumes that you are familiar with these platforms and have an environment set up in which you can create instances.

-## Object Stores
+## Object Store

-PNDA makes use of object storage for a number of reasons -
+PNDA makes use of object storage for -

 - Storing and delivering user-created application packages
 - Archiving PNDA datasets that have reached age or size thresholds

+### S3 and Swift

 PNDA uses Amazon S3 when deploying to AWS and Swift when deploying to OpenStack.
 If creating your own OpenStack platform, please ensure that you deploy Swift.

-PNDA expects to find specific containers and folders in object storage.
-These must be created before creating PNDA.
+PNDA requires specific containers and folders to be created in object storage.
+Please do this before creating a PNDA cluster.

 | Container or folder | Reference (AWS) | Reference (OpenStack) |
 | --- | --- | --- |